§ Verifiable Public Registry v4 Specification

 NOTE

 It is not a problem if several trust registries are created with the same ecosystem DID.
 Identifier of a TrustRegistry is its id, and the Verifiable Trust Spec includes the id of the TrustRegistry in the DID Document.
-DID unique constraint is then not needed.
+DID unique constraint is then not needed: proof of control of the DID is verified by resolving the DID outside of the context of the VPR.

 § [MOD-TR-MSG-1-2-2] Create New Trust Registry fee checks

-Applicant MUST have an available balance in its account, to cover the following:
+Fee payer MUST have an available balance to cover the estimated transaction fees.

 § [MOD-TR-MSG-1-3] Create New Trust Registry execution